 This Privacy Notice explains how Open International (company registration no. 5716519) and Open GI Limited (company registration no. 1519547) of Buckholt Drive, Warndon, Worcester, WR4 9SR (Open GI) use your personal information, which you provide to us.

 Open GI protects the personal information that you provide to us and is committed to complying with all relevant Data Protection Laws.
-We are registered with the UK Information Commissioners Office (ICO), who is our main supervisory authority, as a data processor for the processing of our customers’ data, but we also act as a data controller in relation to information that we gather from job applicants and our own staff.
+We are registered with the UK Information Commissioners Office (ICO) as a data processor for the processing of our customers’ data, but we also act as a data controller in relation to information that we gather from job applicants and our own staff.
 We comply with the UK Data Protection Act 2018 (DPA 2018), the EU General Data Protection Regulation (GDPR), and any other relevant data privacy laws.

 - Customers and potential customers